iyilm4z/downtime-alerter/README.md

-# potential-tribble
+# downtime-alerter
-A web application to monitor target applications’ health.
+A web application to monitor health checks of any targeted website by url.